 You might not get video evidence of your co-worker raiding your treats, but at least these alerts will help you narrow in on the thief!
 For future upgrades,you could add a cheap webcam that would take pictures or even recorded video triggered by the motion sensor.
 Overall, it’s a fun and low-cost solution to your home security, and you can learn something about programming your own IoT too!

-Interested in other cheap home security solutions?
-Check out this article of home security tips that cost less than $20.
+Interested in other affordable home security solutions?
+Check out this article of DIY home security tips that cost less than $20.

 Hi, I’m Christy, and I’m an electronics engineer by profession.
 I have taught in a university for 2 years while pursuing my master’s degree in cognitive radio and worked for a company to develop wireless medical devices.
 Currently, I’m doing research for a doctorate degree in engineering using a wireless sensor network for smart agriculture.
 I’ve been active in our local IoT community, IoT Cebu, where I participate in conducting talks about Arduino, Raspberry Pi, and DIY home automation using Wi-Fi and ZigBee devices.